How to Get an Emergency Loan When You Need Money Now

 - Online loan: With an online installment loan, you can borrow a few hundred to several thousand dollars.
 Applying online makes it fast, and you can usually get the money within a day or two.
 You’ll pay it back on a fixed schedule over the next few months to few years.
 For more info, read our guide to installment loans.

 - Credit card cash advance: Most credit cards will let you instantly withdraw money at an ATM or bank—if you have credit available to tap.
-You’ll pay a transaction fee plus interest at a rate which is usually higher than the card’s regular annual percentage rate (APR).
+You’ll pay a transaction fee plus interest at a rate which is usually higher than the card’s annual percentage rate (APR) for purchases.
 Cash advances are generally limited to an amount that’s less than your credit limit.

 - Payday loan: Payday loans are short-term loans, usually for an amount less than $1,000.
 Lenders typically charge a fixed fee based on the amount borrowed, and you have until your next payday to pay off the amount borrowed plus the fee.